Actionable Insights

 Gaps to watch for

-• Only personal investing experience
+• Exclusively personal investing experience

 • Donor status conflated with fiduciary seat

-• No agreed process for resolving disagreement
+• No agreed-upon process for resolving disagreement

 Separate investment committee membership from donor recognition.
-Major donors earn gratitude and visibility.
-They do not automatically earn a fiduciary seat.
+Major donors earn gratitude and visibility; they do not automatically earn a fiduciary seat.
 When the two are conflated, the committee can become a place where portfolio decisions absorb donor preferences rather than mission objectives.

 Establish rotation and term limits in the charter from day one.
 The biggest governance mistake over a 30-year horizon is an IC that never turns over.
 Fresh members surface blind spots.
 Consistency without rotation is how committees get captured.